biobakery/humann/readme.md

 `$OUTPUT_DIR` is the output directory

-Since sam and blastm8 are mapping results, using these files as input to HUMAnN2 will bypass both the nucleotide and translated mapping portions of the flow.
+Since sam and blastm8 are mapping results, using these files as input to HUMAnN 2.0 will bypass both the nucleotide and translated mapping portions of the flow.

 ----

 ### Standard workflow ###

-The standard workflow involves running HUMAnN2 on each filtered shotgun sequencing metagenome file, normalizing, and then merging the output files.
+The standard workflow involves running HUMAnN 2.0 on each filtered shotgun sequencing metagenome file, normalizing, and then merging the output files.

 Prior to running the workflow, filter your shotgun sequencing metagenome file.
 We recommend using [KneadData](http://huttenhower.sph.harvard.edu/kneaddata) for metagenome quality control including removal of host reads.

 To run the standard workflow, follow these steps:

-1. Run HUMAnN2 on each of your filtered fastq files in `$INPUT_DIR` placing the results in `$OUTPUT_DIR`
+1. Run HUMAnN 2.0 on each of your filtered fastq files in `$INPUT_DIR` placing the results in `$OUTPUT_DIR`
     * for `$SAMPLE.fastq` in `$INPUT_DIR`
         * `` $ humann2 --input $SAMPLE.fastq --output $OUTPUT_DIR``
             * Replace `$SAMPLE.fastq` with the name of the fastq input file